zudochkin/awesome-newsletters/README.md

 * [HTML5 Weekly](http://html5weekly.com/).
 A once–weekly HTML5 and Web Platform technology roundup.
 CSS 3, Canvas, WebSockets, WebGL, Native Client, and more.
 * [Gamedev.js Weekly](http://gamedevjsweekly.com/).
 Weekly newsletter about HTML5 Game Development.
 * [eWebDesign](https://ewebdesign.com).
 Connect with the latest web news and articles from industry experts.
 Learn web design and web development through our exclusive tutorials delivered right to your inbox.
+* [Phaser World](http://phaser.io/community/newsletter).
+Weekly newsletter as a summary of all the new content -game releases, tutorials, videos, etc- added to Phaser site over the last week.

 ### SVG
 * [SVG Weekly](https://tinyletter.com/svgweekly).
 A weekly email focused on Scalable Vector Graphics (SVG), sharing tutorials, tools, experiments, talks and data.